Adelaide Bean: Career

-Bean joined the Communist Party in March of 1936, and she and many of her colleagues became involved in the rank and file movement of the Actors' Equity Association.
+Bean joined the Communist Party in March 1936, and she and many of her colleagues became involved in the rank and file movement of the Actors' Equity Association.

 Throughout the 1940s and 1950s, Adelaide Bean performed in many New York theaters, including the Pulitzer Prize Playhouse, Celanese Theater, Hallmark Hall of Fame, the Firehouse Theater, and others.
 She also had many television roles.
 In 1953, however, she was blacklisted from the television industry after another actor reported that she had tried to recruit him to the Communist Party.

 Following the blacklisting, Bean moved from New York to Chicago.
 She continued to work in theater, as well as doing a variety of other jobs to get by.
 She worked with Barrie Stavis on his play Joe Hill, and was an acting member of the Resident Company of the Cherry County Playhouse in Traverse City, Michigan during the 1957 summer season.

 In the early 1960s, Adelaide Bean wrote and produced Bless the Child, which premiered at Karamu Theatre in 1963.
 It was co-authored by Bernice Blohm and directed by Reuben Silver, with music by Irma Jurist.
 The play centers a group of women workers at a Chicago electrical parts factory.

 Adelaide Bean was co-editor of Labor Today from 1971-1974.
 In 1974, Communist Party chairman Gus Hall asked Bean to be the arts editor for the Communist Party's newspaper, The People's Daily World.
 She accepted his invitation and moved back to New York City, where she wrote for the World into the late 1980s.